Raaulsthub/qironTest/lexv2.md

-# CREATING A BOT WITH AWS LEX V2
+# Creating a bot with Amazon Lex V2